 Mercury Pictures Presents

-The epic tale of a brilliant woman who must reinvent herself to survive, moving from Mussolini's Italy to 1940s Los Angeles - a timeless story of love, deceit, and sacrifice from the award-winning, New York Times bestselling author of A Constellation of Vital Phenomena.
+NEW YORK TIMES BESTSELLER - Includes a behind-the-scenes conversation with bestselling novelist Amor Towles - The epic story of a brilliant woman who must reinvent herself to survive in 1940s Hollywood and fascist Europe, a timeless tale of love, deceit, and sacrifice - and a perfect book club pick - from the award-winning author of A Constellation of Vital Phenomena

 Like many before her, Maria Lagana has come to Hollywood to outrun her past.
 Born in Rome, where every Sunday her father took her to the cinema instead of church, Maria immigrates with her mother to Los Angeles after a childhood transgression leads to her father's arrest.